 Agencies can save costs by identifying and reducing the amount of errors and non-compliance through analytics.
 A social services agency in North America yielded annual savings of 4 percent on a $2.5 billion income assistance program through its non-compliance prevention program.

 Government analytics is helping agencies to either get by with fewer staff, or free up existing staff to focus on the core mission rather than administrative tasks.
 Instead of spending time wrestling massive amounts of data, agencies can use analytics to harness insights from the data to inform better decisions and improve outcomes.

 Agencies can improve analytic capability and impact by focusing on three core goals:

 Develop a cross-functional, integrated analytics vision.
 Agencies need to educate their business leaders on analytics, helping clarify what it is and what it can and cannot do.
 Beyond that, agencies need an integrated analytics vision and knowledge of how this vision will be applied across business processes.
 Developing a framework of analytic capabilities can be helpful in making progress in a structured manner.

-Create value by prioritizing analytics.
+Create value by prioritising analytics.
 Focusing analytics on high-value processes, specifically those related to where value is being lost, will help find the money that can then be redirected to fuel improvements and growth.
-Agencies should use consistent criteria to prioritize value-focused analytic investments and, perhaps most importantly, put in place methods to track the value delivered from initial idea to realization of results.
+Agencies should use consistent criteria to prioritise value-focused analytic investments and, perhaps most importantly, put in place methods to track the value delivered from initial idea to realisation of results.